 Get the latest from TODAY

-Instead, it will be devoted to helping people in need to shop for much-needed healthy food.
+Unlike an ordinary supermarket, "The Store" will be devoted to helping people in need to shop for much-needed healthy food.

-Unlike receiving a bag of food they may or may not need from a food bank, shoppers at The Store will be able to select nutritious items they need.
+Unlike receiving a bag of food they may or may not need from a food bank, shoppers at the store will be able to select nutritious items they need.
 Second Harvest Food Bank of Middle Tennessee and other organizations will provide the food to the shop.
-All of the foods at The Store will meet dietary guidelines created by dietitians from the food bank.
+All of the foods at the store will meet dietary guidelines created by dietitians from the food bank.

 The couple was inspired to develop the concept after volunteering with their two children at the Unity Shoppe, a 100-year-old free grocery store, in Santa Barbara, California.